-Customers served via the grant should be actively working towards a goal of employment/training.
+Customers served via the grant should be actively working towards a goal of employment/training and career advising services are to be documented in case notes.
 Through the work of the grant and with the support of community partners, the scope of work will include serving young adults, adults, and dislocated workers in recovery to include identifying those in need of recovery support; identifying barriers to their progression; providing case management services including supportive services to address barriers of economic mobility; promote and assist with skill and credential attainment including soft skills, short-term training, and work-based learning to assist in being successful in the workforce; and to increase skills and awareness of staff and employers through training opportunities.
+Those customers receiving supportive services should also receive career advising to ensure customer remains on track to complete their goals.
 It is anticipated that through this grant, to serve 35 participants, of which 16 will participate in skills enhancement opportunities.
 When appropriate, customers may also be dual enrolled in the ARPA work-based learning grant.